 Seeing your children’s eyes light up as they experience the magic of the holidays is one of the best feelings.
 Whether you’re a local Hoosier or you’re visiting the Circle City for the holidays, there are so many great options for adding some Christmas magic to the season.
 Theses are some of our family’s favorites

 Our Favorite Indianapolis Christmas Events for Kids

 Special thanks to Newfields for hosting us at Winterlights, Nickel Plate Express for hosting our train ride, and The Children’s Museum of Indianapolis and Christkindlemarket of Carmel for providing images.

 Sullivan Hardware at 71st and Keystone offers their annual Santa Train.
-Tickets are affordable (just $35 for a family) and kids love the small train that takes you from the main store to the North Pole and a visit with The Big Guy.
+Tickets go quickly so don’t wait on this one.
+Your kids will love the small train that takes you from the main store to the North Pole and a visit with The Big Guy.
 Plan to spend about an hour including waiting for your train, checking out the beautiful collection of trees, and grabbing a free bag of popcorn or buying a snack at the bar.

 This is my favorite hidden gem for the holidays.
 Conservatory Crossing is the holiday train display inside the Garfield Park Conservatory just south of downtown.
 It’s usually quiet and a sweet little holiday tradition that’s perfect if you don’t want to fight some of the crowds at the larger attractions this time of year.
 You can read more in my review here.